W3Techs

 Technologies > Character Encodings > UTF-8 > by Server Locations

-Usage of UTF-8 broken down by server locations
+Usage of UTF-8 as character encoding broken down by server locations

 This diagram shows the percentages of websites using UTF-8 broken down by server locations.
 See technologies overview for explanations on the methodologies used in the surveys.